freemindcore/django-api-framework/README.md

 ### Adding CRUD APIs to a specific API Controller
 By inheriting `CrudAPIController` class, CRUD APIs can be added to any API controller.
-Configuration is available via `Meta` inner class in your Controller, same as the above `ApiMeta` inner class defined in your Django models.
+Configuration is available via `APIMeta` inner class in your Controller, same as the above `APIMeta` inner class defined in your Django models.

 Example: